JCSzamosi/FITABCStatsModWithR/index.md

 <p id="roles">
   <strong>Sign Up:</strong>
   Each week a different person will lead the discussion.
-Please <a href="">click here</a> to choose a few sections to lead.
+Please <a href="https://docs.google.com/spreadsheets/d/1gJX8aLOylOFxhXVuA_CEjeYZ6R5NJH0h52fIacQkW48/edit?usp=sharing">click here</a> to choose a few sections to lead.
 We strongly encourage everyone who is attending to sign up so we can fill the schedule and reduce the workload for the organizers. <strong>You are not expected to fully understand the